jrshah3/ENPM662-project-2/README.md

 ## Spotmicro Repository

-The models used can be here: https://www.thingiverse.com/thing:3445283
+The models used can be found here: https://www.thingiverse.com/thing:3445283